Flat Roofing from Adept Construction

 Types of Flat Roofs and Materials Used

 Three types of material combinations are the most commonly used for flat roof systems, though there are a variety of options to choose from.
-The most common three are:
+The most common three types of roofing materials are:

 · Built-Up Roof (BUR): Made of hot tar and gravel, these are built from three or more plies of waterproof material, alternated with tar and ballasted by a layer of smooth river stone.

 · Modified Bitumen: Single ply rolled roofs with a mineral-based wear surface.
 As the material is unrolled, torch-down systems heat the adhesive.
-Newer systems, however, are peel-and-stick.
+A newer flat roof system, however, are peel-and-stick.
 Read more about bitumen roofing below.

 · Rubber Membrane: EPDM, or ethylene diene monomer is a durable material that resembles an inntertube, yet is engineered to resist UV damage.

 Green roofs, made of grass or turf are also possibilities for flat roofs, but they are far less common than other choices.
-More mainstream materials used for flat roof covering installation include:
+More mainstream flat roof materials used for flat roof covering installation include:

 · Turbo Seal (a gel-like membrane that doesn’t cure—it is installed on top of asphalt and capped with a sheet membrane)